LGBudd/Champaign-Custom-Scenery/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

-The zip archives on the Releases page were created using the TerraGear and TerraGear-GUI programs developed by the FlightGear project.
-The git repository includes the source data.

 ## Champaign and Bloomington Areas Custom Scenery

 Custom scenery for the Champaign (KCMI) and Bloomington (KBMI) areas, for the FlightGear Flight Simulator.
 This scenery includes: